Cast iron is an iron-carbon alloy with a carbon content ranging from 2.5% to 4%, typically exceeding 2.11%.

 |White heart malleable cast iron||KBT||KBT350-04|

 |Chilled cast iron||LT||LTCrMoR|

 |Corrosion-resistant cast iron||ST||STSi15R|

 |Heat-resistant cast iron||RT||RTCr2|

 |Austenitic cast iron||AT||—-|

-Note: A group of numbers after the code in the grade indicates the tensile strength value;
+Note: A series of numbers following the code in the grade denote the tensile strength value.

-When there are two groups of figures, the first group represents the tensile strength value and the second group represents the elongation value.
+In cases where there are two sets of numbers, the first set represents the tensile strength value, and the second set represents the elongation value.